-Benedict is a graduate of University of Oxford (Christ Church), St George’s Hospital Medical School (University of London), UCL and University of Toronto.
+A graduate of University of Oxford (Christ Church), St George’s Hospital Medical School (University of London), UCL, University of Portsmouth and University of Toronto.

-Benedict undertook two clinical fellowships at Mount Sinai Hospital Hospital & Sunnybrook Health Sciences Centre; both world-renowned academic units at University of Toronto.
+Benedict undertook two clinical fellowships at world-renowned academic units at University of Toronto: Mount Sinai Hospital & Sunnybrook Health Sciences Centre.

 He was trained by several eminent surgeons including Professor Allan Gross, Professor Hans Kreder, Professor Marvin Tile, Dr Joseph Schatzker.

-At the conclusion of his fellowship training, in addition to his Fellowship Diploma, he was awarded the Zane Cohen Fellowship Achievement Award by the University of Toronto; the first time had been awarded to an orthopaedic surgeon.
+He was awarded the Zane Cohen Fellowship Achievement Award by the University of Toronto; the first time this had been awarded to an orthopaedic surgeon.